 up to two (2) units from the electives listed in the CHC32015 Certificate III in Community Services qualification, any endorsed training packages or accredited courses.

-All electives chosen must contribute to a valid, industry-supported vocational outcome as well as be approved by Victoria Polytechnic.
+All electives chosen must contribute to a valid, industry-supported vocational outcome as well as be approved by the Polytechnic.

 This qualification reflects the role of entry level community services workers who support individuals through the provision of person-centred services.
 Work may include day-to-day support of individuals in community settings or support the implementation of specific community-based programs.
 At this level, work takes place under the direction of others and supervision may be direct or indirect.
 Work may take place in a range of community services organisations.